Locations

 Rome

 Rome is the emotional center of the European survival arc.
-Through Sergeant Piero Angaran, the series leaves the American command structure and enters a.
+Through Sergeant Piero Angaran, the series leaves the American command structure and enters a city where history, faith, hunger, exhaustion, and Variant evolution all press against one lonely survivor.

 Place in the story